 How To Crochet The Thistle Stitch

 The Thistle crochet stitch creates the look of a thistle on it’s stem, one on top of the other, and creates a lovely looking floral pattern perfect for wraps and scarves.
+In this stitch guide I will show you how to crochet the Thistle stitch with all the pictures that you need along with a video guide that you can follow along with too.

 The stitch placement for the Thistle stitch is a little bit unusual in that you will be working between the stitches at times instead of in the top loops as is usual, but the look it creates is so pretty you can see why it was created that way.